-- Sweat the garlic in the oil very slowly, until nicely browned and aromatic (refer to picture above).
+- Sweat the garlic in the oils slowly until nicely browned and aromatic (refer to picture above).
 When the garlic is perfectly browned, and the dried chili, ramp leaves and bergamot and stir, off the heat for a minute.
 Add the wine to the pan and cook for 2 minutes.

-- Add the tomatoes, puree the mixture with a hand blender, cover the pan and simmer on medium-low heat for 30 minutes or until the sauce is nicely reduced and thickened.
+- Add the tomatoes, puree the mixture with a hand blender, cover the pan and simmer on medium heat for 15-20 minutes or until the sauce is nicely reduced and thickened.